Skip to Content

-There are so many things that folks forgot to tell me about parenting a daughter that I only learned after Ayva was born.
+There are so many things that folks forgot to tell me about parenting a daughter that I only learned after my daughter was born.

-Well, after years of trial and tears (from both Ayva and me), we finally have a wash day method that works for us.
-(This post contains affiliate links)
+It took years of trial and tears, but we finally have a simple wash day method that works for us.

-How To Wash A Little Black Girl’s Hair
+Step-By-Step How to Wash a Little Black Girl’s Hair

 Step 1: Find a good spot to wash her hair.

-I tried washing Ayva’s hair in the bathtub, but that was just not fun at all.
+I tried washing my daughter’s hair in the bathtub, but that was just not fun at all.

 Different things work for different people, but just make sure whatever you decide isn’t uncomfortable for your little girl.